gurrier/localvolts/README.md

 An integration for Home Assistant for customers of Localvolts electricity retailer in Australia

 The key sensor exposed, costsFlexUp, is the current cost of electricity FOR YOU per kWh until the end of the current 5 minute interval.
-It's essentially the marginal cost of electricity for you and incldues loss factors and network fees involved in increasing your consumption by 1kW now.
+It's essentially the marginal cost of electricity for you and includes loss factors and network fees associated with increasing your consumption by 1kW right now.
-Of course, this only lasts until then end of the 5 minute interval, during which you would only have pulled 1kW for 5 minutes = 1/12 kWh = 0.083kWh
+Of course, this only lasts until the end of the 5 minute interval, during which you would only have pulled that extra 1kW for 5 minutes which is a total energy of 1/12 kWh = 0.08 3kWh

 To use this integration in Home Assistant, it is necessary to join Localvolts as a customer and request an API key using this form https://localvolts.com/localvolts-api/

-Then in homeassistant under the custom_components fodler, create a folder called "localvolts" and copy all of the files here into that folder.
+Then in Home Assistant, create a new folder called "localvolts" under the "custom_components" folder, and copy all of the files in this project into that folder.

 __init__.py
 manifest.json
 sensor.py

-Edit the file /homeassistant/configuration.yaml

-Insert the lines below using your own values for each of the three entries
+Next edit the file /homeassistant/configuration.yaml and insert the lines below using your own values for each of the three entries

 localvolts:
   api_key: "abc123abc123abc123abc123abc123ab"